tweag/nickel/doc/manual/merging.md

 depend field.
 Actualy, Nickel beeing a lazily functional language, a variable can be seen as a function without params.

-Here, you can see a property of merging implied by Nickel lazyness.
-You can build records having fields without value, because Nickel doesn't check them before they are accessed.
-In the previous example, `dns_rec` use `host_name` and `public_addr` fields.
-So the only requirement is to call it on a record on which you provided values for them.
-If not, Nickel will throw an `Empty Metavalue` error.

 ## Default annotation

 If you need the same behaviour but with the field defaulting to a specified